Mohsinziadev/scrobitTechnologyTask/README.md

 # Tropic

-This is a scrobit Technology Task i didnot get enough time to take that on enhance level due to my current office work load and other suff
+This is a scrobit Technology Task.I didnot get enough time to take that on enhance level due to my current office work load and other suff but here is the code .

 ### `yarn start`